 We usually make smaller batches now, because I don't have an Apricot tree anymore.
 This fruit leather recipe makes about 4 large baking sheets, and is ready in 2-3 days.
 You can make a new batch every few days during Apricot season.

 On day 2, the leather should peel off the parchment paper.
 Flip the fruit over so it dries evenly.
 On the 3rd day, hang it to air dry on a clothes line.
 My mom has a long clothesline, which hangs across the yard, covered in drying fruit leather.
+This helps both sides to air dry in the sun.

-What types of fruit can be used?
+What types of fruit can be used for Fruit Leather?

 We most often use Apricots when making fruit leather.
 My other favorite fruit leather recipe is made with Plums.
 They are sweet and a bit tart at the same time.
 You can probably use any high pectin fruits to dry them this way.